These apple oatmeal cookies are perfect for fall! Packed with apples, walnuts, cinnamon, and raisins, they're a healthy, cozy autumn treat.

-Now that we’ve moved back to Chicago and are experiencing fall to its fullest, I have all sorts of fall activities I want to do. #1 was fall baking, so this weekend I made these cozy apple cookies.
-Packed with oats, raisins, apples, and walnuts, they’re basically fall in a cookie 🙂
+Baking these soft, chewy apple oatmeal cookies allowed me to cross off #1 on my fall checklist: fall baking!
+Now that we’ve moved back to Chicago and are experiencing fall to its fullest, I have all sorts of fall activities I want to do.
+I can’t wait to go apple picking, to carve pumpkins, and more!
+If you’re also someone who loves fall activities and getting in the fall spirit, I highly recommend making these apple oatmeal cookies as soon as you can.
+Packed with oats, raisins, apples, and walnuts, they’re basically fall in a cookie. 🙂

-- Flax adds fiber & omega-3s, and it acts as a binder, so these cookies are egg-free.
+- Flax adds fiber and omega-3s, and it acts as a binder, so these cookies are egg-free.

 - Oat flour makes them delightfully soft and puffy – no gluten necessary!